-- Extra emergency SNAP payments were distributed to eligible households on or about June 3, 2022.
+- As part of pandemic relief, an extra emergency SNAP supplemental payment was sent to eligible families on or about September 3, 2022.

 - WIC veggie and fruit benefit levels are in effect through September 31, 2022.